Legal Intern Program

 Hiring Requirements

 Applicants must be U.S. citizens.
-Applicants also must be enrolled in a law school at the time of work in the U.S. Attorney’s Office.
-We are not permitted to hire high school students, undergraduate students, or any one not enrolled in law school to work in the legal intern program; such inquiries should be directed to the Human Resources Department within the office.
+Applicants also must be enrolled in a law school at the time the student is working in the U.S. Attorney’s Office.
+We are not permitted to hire high school students, undergraduate students, or anyone not currently enrolled in law school to work in the legal intern program; such inquiries should be directed to the Human Resources Department within the office.

 Prior to beginning work as a legal intern, candidates must undergo a background check, which addresses criminal history, credit history, character issues, and recent drug usage (use within the last year or while enrolled in law school may be disqualifying).
 This background check takes approximately three months, which is why the deadlines for application submissions are so early.
 All offers are contingent on the student timely submitting their package for the background check, as well as the outcome of the background check itself.